The Saturn

 7

-Should it, however, occur that at times when someone from the depths comes to these mountain dwellers and deals with these people to his own advantage, without having first discussed the matter with the eldest member of a family, then the eldest or the next in line goes immediately to this person and asks him: "In whose will are you doing this?"
+Should it, however, comes to these mountain dwellers and deals with these people to his own advantage, without having first discussed the matter with the eldest member of a family, then the eldest or the next in line goes immediately to this person and asks him: "In whose will are you doing this?"
 Should his reply be: "It is done in the will of the Great Spirit!" then he will not be interfered with in his undertakings.

 8